Greece Moments Greece Moments

 Many mountain villages can also be reached by bus

-The current bus timetable of Lesvos or its municipalities can be inquired at the hotel reception.
-Alternatively, you can also view the connections on the Intercity Buses website.
-You shouldn’t expect German punctuality, so always plan a little waiting time for your bus ride.
-You can find more information about the buses on Lesvos at: Intercity Buses of Lesvos
+You can ask for the current bus schedule for Lesvos and its municipalities at the hotel reception.
+Alternatively, you can view the routes on the Intercity Buses website.
+Don’t expect German-style punctuality, so always plan for a little waiting time when taking the bus.
+You can find more information about buses on Lesvos at: Intercity Buses of Lesvos

-→ You can find more articles about the Greek islands of the North Aegean here: North Aegean
+→ You can find more articles about the Greek islands of the Northern Aegean here: Northern Aegean

 Lesvos fischerboote limani port lesbos